lsst-dm/dmtn-210/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The Ingress (in `alert-database/templates/ingress.yaml`_) provides external access to the Alert Database server.
-In order to do so, we also need a Service, which is a Kubernetes abstraction which allows a Deployment to be targettable by an Ingress.
+In order to do so, we also need a Service, which is a Kubernetes abstraction which allows a Deployment to be targetable by an Ingress.

 The Ingress for the Alert Database is set up to accept requests on a URL prefix.
 For the IDF integration environment, that means that requests to "https://data-int.lsst.cloud/alertdb" are routed to the Alert Database server.